 The Jason Foundation Offers Suicide Prevention Training

 HENDERSONVILLE, Tenn., Nov.
-26, 2019 /PRNewswire/ -- The suicide rate in Hawaii is above the national average.
-Suicide is the leading cause of death in the state for ages 10 – 24.
-A young Hawaiian in this age group is lost to the silent epidemic of youth suicide every 10.4 days.
-According to a survey by the Centers for Disease Control and Prevention (CDC), 1 out of every 10 high school youth in the state affirmed that they have attempted suicide one or more times in the previous twelve months.
-This equates to approximately 13 attempts per day.
+26, 2019 /PRNewswire/ -- Although the suicide rate in Delaware is below the national average, suicide ranks as the third leading cause of death in the state for ages 10 – 24.
+A young person in Delaware in this age group is lost to the silent epidemic of youth suicide every 26 days.
+According to a survey by the Centers for Disease Control and Prevention (CDC), 1 out of every 14 high school youth in the state affirmed that they have attempted suicide one or more times in the previous twelve months.
+This equates to approximately 12 attempts per day.

 The National Strategy for Suicide Prevention (2012) details the importance that educators can play in the prevention of youth suicide.
 An educator's role in suicide prevention is not found in counseling young people but being better able to identify and assist students who may be struggling with thoughts of suicide.